HaliteChallenge/Halite-III/website/learn-programming-challenge/tutorials/index.md

 ---
 <br>
-## Machine Learning
+## Advanced
 <br>
 ### [Genetic Algorithm Bot](/learn-programming-challenge/tutorials/ml-ga)

-Learn about using machine learning to tune a bot with a genetic algorithm .
+Learn about using a genetic algorithm to tune a bot.

 ### [Supervised Learning Bot](/learn-programming-challenge/tutorials/ml-svm)